-I.174.
-This chapter shows how information on FDI could be generated from enterprises and their financial statements.
+This chapter shows how I.174. information on FDI could be generated from enterprises and their financial statements.
 They constitute the original source from which to compile FDI flow and stock data on a regular and systematic basis.
-Whether the source of data for FDI is from the ITRS, enterprise surveys or administrative (by-product) systems, the origin of the data is the accounting records of the enterprises.
+Whether the source of data for FDI is from ITRS, enterprise surveys the administrative (by-product) or systems, the origin of the data is the accounting records of the enterprises.